-Energetics and philosophy, plant spirit medicine, Galen's 4 temperaments and 4 qualities, TCM energetics and the 5 elements; the three cauldrons; Comparisons of the systems of energetics; similarities and differences.
+Energetics and philosophy, plant spirit medicine, Galen's 4 temperaments and 4 qualities, Chakras, TCM energetics and the 5 elements; Comparisons of the 3 systems of energetics; similarities and differences.
 Developing a new energetic paradigm.
-Making Flower essences, Smoke cleansing and fumigation, and aromatics.
+Making Flower essences, Smudge, and aromatics